-Two Chanton Old Testament New Testament Two Chapters on Babylon Isaiah 13-14 Jeremiah 50-51 Revelation 17-18
+Two Chantara Old Testament New Testament Two Chapters on Babylon Isaiah 13-14 Revelation 17-18 on Dabyion Jeremiah 50-51 Babylon was first ment Babylon was first mentioned in Gen 10:10; 11:1-9.

-- Babylon was first mentioned in Gen 10:10; 11:1-9. - Babel/Babylon was juxtaposed to Salem/Jerusalem throughout the Bible. - Babylon symbolized chaos while Jerusalem symbolized peace.
+- Babel/Babylon was juxtaposed to Salem/Jerusalem throughout the Bible. - Babylon symbolized chaos while Jerusalem symbolized peace.